 If you’re looking for an option with zero forex markup, Niyo Global is the way to go.
 With no forex markup, you don’t pay any extra charges ever.
 All transactions made with your Niyo Global multi-currency card are charged with a VISA exchange rate, and it works seamlessly in over 150 countries across the globe.

 Dynamic currency conversion (DCC)

 At the point of sale (POS) or an ATM, DCC allows your transaction amount to be converted to the currency of the card’s country of issue (in your case INR).
 While this convenience helps in getting a real-time idea of the amount you’d be spending in INR without having to do the math, it usually comes at a fee as high as 18%, nullifying all its benefits.
 This service is provided by a third party in association with the merchant and not by your bank.

-To avoid paying the DCC fee (and save yourself the headache of doing the math), we highly recommend that you select to pay in the local currency of the country you are visiting rather than the currency loaded on your card (INR).
+To avoid paying the Dynamic currency conversion fee (and save yourself the headache of doing the math), we highly recommend that you select to pay in the local currency of the country you are visiting rather than the currency loaded on your card (INR).